Lightstreamer/helm-charts/DEPLOYMENT.md

 >   ...
 > ```

-### Multiple-Servers
+### Multiple Servers

 Lightstreamer Broker allows the management of multiple server sockets.
-Therefore you can specify as server socket configurations as you want by adding the the relative entries:
+Therefore you can specify as many server socket configurations as you want by adding the the relative entries:

 ```yaml
 # Multiple server socket configurations